Top-Rated New York to Delaware Car Shipping Company

 Final Payment

-The remaining carrier balance is typically paid at delivery.
-Depending on the carrier’s individual policies, acceptable payment methods may include certified check, money order, or cash.
-Customers are informed about carrier payment requirements before pickup so expectations are clear before delivery day.
+The remaining carrier balance is typically paid when your vehicle is delivered.
+Depending on the carrier's individual payment policies, acceptable forms of payment commonly include cash, certified check, or money order.
+Your customer service agent will explain the carrier's payment requirements before pickup so you know exactly what to expect on delivery day.

 Certified Check Money Order Cash